dcjona/art-engine-ternoa/BASIC-README.md

-# This is a fork of the HashLips Art Engine 🔥
+# This is a fork of the HashLips Art Engine by DCJona🔥

 Create generative art by using the canvas api and node js.
 Before you use the generation engine, make sure you have node.js installed.